 “That’s cool, but a lot more complicated than I thought.
 I’m not sure that when someone wants to play on the courts at school that they mess with setting the height of the net the way we just did.”

 “If it’s the team, then they’d set up the tension and height properly.
-If we were going to play a regular match at school when those two guys showed up and hassled us, I’d have made sure it was set it up for singles.”
+If we were going to play a regular match at school, like when those two guys showed up and hassled us, I’d have made sure it was set it up for singles.”

 “What do we do with the height gauge stick?”
 I held it out to him.